Introduction#

 Open AD Kit currently documents Ubuntu as the primary development host and AutoSD as the platform-specific deployment path available in this repository.
 EWAOL is planned but does not yet ship runnable assets here.

-Development platforms#
+Development Platforms#

 - Ubuntu 22.04, 24.04